Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 After that we get a web server on localhost on port 7443 thats our C2 framework.

+This is the Covenant Dashboard:

 ![Covenant Dashboard](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_cv-dashboard.png)

 Starting a Listener:

 ![Covenant create Listener](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_cv-listener.png)

-Hosting a Binary Launcher:
+Generating a Binary Launcher:

 ![Covenant start Launcher](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_cv-launcher.png)

-After executing that launcher.exe we get a call back and this can be seen on Grunts:
+After executing that launcher.exe we get a callback and this can be seen on Grunts:

 ![Covenant start Grunt](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_cv-grunt.png)